jamesmfriedman/flagg/README.md

 # Stores

-There are handful of built in storage mechanisms to support a wide range of Use Cases.
+There are handful of built in storage mechanisms to support a wide range of use cases.

 ### `inMemoryStore`